 So as you can see, the more effective training you do, the more muscle you’ll grow.
-But there are one caveat (of course):
+But there is one caveat (of course):

 That more training volume (sets and reps) is only better up to a point.

 If you do to much, overtraining with all it’s unpleasantries will eventually becomes a problem… But on the other hand, if you do to little, you’ll leave gains on the table…